gpratheepa/Twitter/README.md

 # Twitter

-To grab data from twitter developer api with search term
+To grab data from twitter developer api using search term